etchteam/contentful/README.md

 npx etch-contentful-cli typegen
 ```

-Generate Graphql API compatible types based on your content in Contentful
+Generate GraphQL API compatible types based on your content in Contentful

+The `typegen` command accepts an optional *filename* argument `--filename <filename>`.
+If omitted the filename will default to *contentful.d.ts*.

 ## Validators